By Kay Whatley, Editor

 If such a law or local ordnance was written down, it makes one wonder who the person was who was plowing his field with an elephant, or allowing their donkey in a tub — and the good ol’ boy politicians who wrote a law targeting these people — the whole power of the state against them.

-The real story of how a strange law came about, and the people involved on both sides, may be lost to history; except the real story of new strange laws.
+The real story of how a strange law came about, and the people involved on both sides, may be lost to history; except the real story of one new strange law.

 The legislation makes it legal to do pretty much anything to an opossum five days a year, protecting this small group’s New Year’s event by legislating and removing opossum protections state-wide.
 From the North Carolina General Assembly website: